Serving all people by providing personalized health and wellness through exemplary care, education and research.

 People with type 2 diabetes

-A heart attack can happen to anyone—it is only when we take the time to learn which of the risk factors apply to us, specifically, can we then take steps to eliminate or reduce them.
+A heart attack can happen to anyone.
+When you take the time to learn which risk factors apply to you, you can take steps to eliminate or reduce them.

-Managing your risks for a heart attack begins with:
+Here are ways to manage your risks for a heart attack:

-Examining which of the risk factors apply to you, and then taking steps to eliminate or reduce them.
+Look at which risk factors apply to you, then take steps to eliminate or reduce them.

-Consulting your health care provider soon to determine if you have risk factors that are genetic or inherited and cannot be changed, but can be managed medically and through lifestyle changes.
+Talk with your healthcare provider to find out if you have risk factors that can't be changed.
+These can be managed with medicine and lifestyle changes.

 The following are the most common symptoms of a heart attack.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+But each person may have slightly different symptoms.

-Severe pressure, fullness, squeezing, pain and/or discomfort in the center of the chest that lasts for more than a few minutes
+Severe pressure, fullness, squeezing, pain, or discomfort in the center of the chest that lasts for more than a few minutes

 Pain or discomfort that spreads to the shoulders, neck, arms, or jaw

-Chest pain that is not relieved by rest or by taking nitroglycerin
+Chest pain that doesn't get better with rest or by taking nitroglycerin

-Chest pain that occurs with any/all of the following (additional) symptoms:
+Chest pain that happens along with any of these symptoms: